 During the current financial year your Company would continue to focuson operational efficiency and prudent expense and inventory management leading to higherprofitability and increased cash flow.
 Implementation of SAP software which was delayeddue to COVID19 is a major step towards these initiatives.
 Besides this timely completionand commencement of new businesses as stated above are also focus areas for your Company.

 Consolidated Financial Statements

-Statement containing the salient features of financial statements of subsidiarycompanies in the prescribed Form AOC-1 is annexed as per Annexure-A.
+A statement containing the salient features of financial statements ofthe subsidiary companies in the prescribed Form AOC-1 is annexed as per Annexure-A.

 Particulars of Loans Guarantees or Investments